By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 The eleven success factors at a glance

-- Strategy: From the gut feeling to the systematic use of resources: "This is our specific path, we want that and that makes us successful".
+- Strategy: From gut feeling to systematic use of resources: "This is our specific path, we want that and it makes us successful".

 - Liquidity: This ensures the company's ability to pay.
 The presentation of the key ratios (liquidity 1 and 2 grades)

 - Risk assessment: Establishing companies and leading them into the future always means taking risks.
 The systematic risk assessment helps to keep the risks under control.